morinlab/lymphopedia/Home.md

 **aSHM** - Denotes genes as affected by aberrant somatic hypermutation (aSHM).
 Tier 1 and Tier 2 genes can have this designation, respectively abbreviated as *1-a* and *2-a*.
 For example, see [BCL7A](BCL7A).

+**orphan** - Designates a gene whose mutation pattern has not been reproduced in subsequent comprehensive studies of the same entity.
+These genes remain in Tier 2 but should be approached with caution.

 ```mermaid
 ---
 config: